-Depending on the source water, water treatment could include
+Depending on the source water, water treatment could include coagulation, settling, filtration, pH adjustment, Reverse Osmosis (RO), stabilization, ozonation, chloramination, and fluoridation.

-coagulation, settling, filtration, pH adjustment, Reverse Osmosis (RO), stabilization, ozonation, chloramination, and fluoridation.
+The City of Tampa and Hillsborough County have testing systems in place to ensure that water delivered to customers meets quality standards.
+At Seaboard no further treatment of the water purchased from the City of Tampa takes place prior to delivery to our customers.

-The City of Tampa and Hillsborough County have testing and treatment systems in place to ensure that water delivered to customers meets quality standards.
-At Pebble Creek a corrosion inhibitor is added to water purchased from the City of Tampa prior to delivery to our customers.
-Water is one of our most precious and limited natural resources.
+ater is one of our most precious and limited natural resources.
 While most of the Earth's surface is covered in water, only a very small amount is available for use.
 About 99% of the Earth's water is in the oceans or frozen in the polar ice caps, leaving less than 1% of the resource as freshwater fit for human use.

 Everyone can help preserve our water supply.
 Water conservation should not be only for emergencies - it should be a way of life.
-Conserving water today saves you money on your utility bills and reduces the cost of building new water and wastewater infrastructure.
+Conserving water today saves you money on Conservation your utility bills and reduces the cost of building new water and wastewater infrastructure.